How To Have a Hydrating Facial At Home

 4) Massage your skin

-No facial can be complete without a relaxing face massage that relieves all the tension!
-This step is essential to improve blood circulation and muscle tone.
+No hydrating facial can be complete without a relaxing face massage that relieves all the tension!
+This step is essential to improve blood circulation and muscle tone in your face.

-Take a dime-sized amount of hydrating massage oil on your fingertips, and massage your face by making small outwards circles.
+Take a dime-sized amount of hydrating massage oil on your fingertips, and massage your face by making small, gentle circles with your fingers.
 Start from the forehead, move towards the temples and then work your way down to the neck.
-Work in the oil for at least 10 minutes.
+Work with the oil for at least 10 minutes.

-After steaming and massage, your skin is ready to absorb some much-needed nutrients, and a mask will take care of this.
-You should choose a mask that provides deep hydration while addressing any skin issues you may have, for the ultimate hydrating facial.
+After steaming and massage, your skin is ready to absorb all of the moisture, and a mask will take the best care of this.
+For a deeply hydrating facial, you should choose a mask that provides a ton of moisture while addressing any skin issues you may have:

-- If you have oily or acne-prone skin, a clay mask with a few drops of tea tree oil can do wonders for your skin.
+- If you have oily or acne-prone skin, a clay mask with a few drops of tea tree oil, and a teaspoon of olive oil can do wonders for your skin.

 - For dry and sensitive skin, it is a good idea to look for hydrating agents like hyaluronic acid and Niacinamide, to deliver a boost of moisture.